I. Why Steel “Type” Matters in Cross-Border Procurement

 B. “CR Is Always Better Than HR”

-CR is superior for cosmetic quality and precise forming.
-But for heavy welded frames or thick sections, HR may be more economical and entirely adequate.
-Matching the steel to the application is more important than always choosing CR.
+CR is better for cosmetic quality and precise forming.
+But for heavy welded frames or thick structural sections, HR may be more economical and fully adequate.
+The application matters more than the assumption that CR is always better.

 C. “Coating Solves Everything”

-Coating systems protect against corrosion but cannot fix poor formability.
-If the steel cracks during forming, coatings will only hide the symptom temporarily, not prevent failure.
+Coating can improve corrosion resistance, but it cannot fix poor formability.
+If the steel cracks during forming, coating only hides the problem temporarily.
+The correct material type still has to come first.

 D. “Higher Strength Is Automatically Better”